 Brine Ingredients: Cure -- Pickle Brine (Enough to cure up to a 25 pound ham)

-- 5 quarts Water; divided (See note under curing)
+- 5 quarts Cold Water; divided (See directions under curing)

 - *1/4 cup brown sugar; packed

 - 1/2 Tbsp.
 Coriander Seed, toasted and crushed